-The actuarial function at KLP has responsibilities and duties as described in the Solvency II regulations.
+The actuarial function at KLP has responsibilities and duties as described in the Solvency II rules.
 The actuarial function is organised as an integral part of the risk management function.
 In order to safeguard its independence, the head of the actuarial function is allowed to report to the Group CEO and the Board on all matters within its area of responsibility.
 The actuarial function also reports directly to the Group CEO every quarter.
-Under the Norwegian Act on Insurance Activity, the actuarial function is not allowed any responsibilities or tasks in relation to insurance customers.
+The report deals with the activities and assessments made by the actuarial function in the quarter and helps to demonstrate its independence.

-The role and responsibilities of the actuarial function are described in the policy for the actuarial function, adopted by the Board of KLP.
+The role and responsibilities of the actuarial function are described in the policy for that function, adopted by the Board of KLP.
 The actuarial function should ensure that the following is done: